Building an App for Mendix Workstation

 GetStation

-Call SubscribeToMessages to trigger a nanoflow when a message is received from a device.
-SubscribeToMessages includes the option to configure a context object to be passed to the callback nanoflow each time a message is received.
+Call SubscribeToDeviceMessages to trigger a nanoflow when a message is received from a device.
+This action has the following parameters:

-Call SubscribeToErrors to trigger a nanoflow on device connection error.
+Call SubscribeToDeviceErrors to trigger a nanoflow on device connection error.
+This action has the following parameters:

 Unsubscribe